KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP04-the-footprint-audit-protocol.md

 ## 2 · The Corpus of Record

-The author's dated anchors, deepest first.
-An audit argues from the deepest applicable anchor, never from the shallowest.
+The author's dated anchors, oldest recoverable first.
+An audit argues from the earliest applicable anchor, never from a later one when an earlier one is available.

 1. **Facebook stratum (c.
 2010–2011 →)** — Bible College era onward; partially deleted, server-retained. *Recovery paths: the platform's Download Your Information export where any account access remains; data-subject access request; legal process for deleted material.*
 2. **Purchase-record trajectory (2012–2013)** — `2012-research-trajectory.md`, `2013-research-trajectory.md`; reading lineage mapping onto the mature corpus.